digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

     > NOTE: hand tightening helps to not crossthread the sparkplug hole

+    > NOTE: ensure your sparkplugs are gapped correctly before installation, as this will cause misfires if not paid attention to

     ![sparkplug tightening](./hand-tighen-spark.jpg)

 1. drive the sparkplug the rest of the way in using the driver